Expand Your CMS Capabilities with Our Plugin Store

 First-click vs. last-click attribution models

-Each model tells a different story.
+Each attribution model tells a different story.
 First-click shows what attracted the user; last-click shows what closed the deal.
-Neither tells the full truth on its own.
+Neither tells the full truth on its own, which is why multi-touch attribution has become one of the key ad performance measurement techniques in GA4.

-The table below illustrates how different attribution models assign credit across various touchpoints in a sample customer journey.
-As you can see, First-Click Attribution gives full credit to the initial interaction, while Last-Click assigns it all to the final step.
-Linear Attribution distributes the value evenly across all interactions.
-Understanding these differences helps marketers choose the model that best aligns with their business goals and user behavior.
+The table below illustrates how different attribution models assign credit across various touchpoints in a simple customer journey.
+First-click attribution gives full credit to the initial interaction, last-click assigns it all to the final step, and linear attribution distributes the value evenly across all interactions.
+Understanding these differences helps marketers choose the model that best reflects their goals and how customers actually convert.

 How to assign value to different customer touchpoints in advertising